maurofaccin/entropart/README.md

-#MarkPart
+# EntroPart

-this is Markpart, a graph partition tool based on markovianity of the projected process.
+this is Entropart, a graph partitioning tool based on markovianity of the projected process.

 ## License

-Copyright: Mauro Faccin (2015)
+Copyright: Mauro Faccin (2018)

 MarkPart is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by